 I think many of our existing Indian churches have taken a wait-and-see attitude.
 Montana Indian Ministries will do what we can to help existing Indian churches grow to become strong, trained, church-planting churches for the Indians of Montana.

 Montana Indian Ministries is determined to be on the leading threshold in planting new Indian church works on Montana’s Indian Reservations and in urban settings.
 In June of 2016, we planted an Indian church in Great Falls - Fry Bread Fellowship Great Falls.
 In July 2017, we planted a church in Harlem - Fry Bread Harlem.
-We look forward to planting a third church in Billings in 2018.

 We continue to look for partners in these Church Planting efforts.